silverstripe/cwp/docs/en/01_Working_with_projects/06_Working_with_modules.md

 	]

 <div class="alert alert-info" markdown='1'>
-The `private` parameter is non-standard and is used by Deploynaut to distinguish between private repositories and public repositories.
+The `private` parameter is non-standard and is used by Dashboard to distinguish between private repositories and public repositories.
 See the section below about public modules.
 </div>